thesems/thesems/README.md

 I'm an all-rounder software engineer and love to learn and work various topics ranging from web development to system programming.

 - 👷 Software Developer at [Easelink](https://easelink.com).
-- 🔭 I'm digging deeper into Rust and learning about Blockchains.
+- 🔭 I'm digging deeper into Rust.
+- ⚡ I'm also learning more about blockchain technology and operating systems.
 - 📝 Started writing a technical blog in late 2023.

 ### Programming languages